 Some shops, such as the larger department stores, supermarkets, and food stores, may also have areas in their stores for food consumption such as a café, and toilet facilities.
 In doing so, these will generate extra potential hazards compared to say a corner shop.
 So their policies and procedures should reflect this by having different plans in place for these specific areas.
 Likewise, with garden centres and DIY stores, some of the health and safety policies and procedures will differ to those in a clothes shop, for example.

-Regardless of the type of shop in question, if you have had an accident caused by negligence, you could have grounds to make a claim.
+Regardless of the type of shop in question, if you have had a shopping accident caused by negligence, you could have grounds to make a claim for shopping accident compensation.
 Within the sections that follow, we will look in-depth at accident in a shop claims.

-Essentially, if you were to have an accident in a shop that wasn’t your fault, the shop owner, store management, or the person who’s name is on the shop lease, depending on the circumstances, could be held responsible.
+Essentially, if you were to have an accident in a shop that wasn’t your fault, the shop owner, store management, or the person whose name is on the shop lease, depending on the circumstances, could be held responsible.
 After all, they must carry out and enforce safety measures.
+Otherwise, the victim could make shopping accident claims.

 For example, in shops and shopping centres, the individual shop management or shopping centre management has a legal duty of care to ensure they provide a safe environment for staff and their customers.
-However, if someone was to have an accident and get injured due to negligence, it is possible that the individual could have grounds to make a claim.
+However, if someone was to have a shopping accident and get injured due to negligence, it is possible that the individual could have grounds to make a claim for compensation for an accident in a shop.

 Employee injury statistics